Kakol155/Voting-system/README.md

 Program service.
 After starting the program, we can select a number from 1 to 6.
 Entering a given number activates a given function.

 - 1 responsible for the procedure of creating the survey:
-After entering 1, we enter the voting categories, then enter how many questions the vote contains and enter the content of each question.
+After entering 1, enter the voting categories, then enter how many questions the vote contains and enter the content of each question.

 - 2 is responsible for the procedure of answering the questions contained in the survey.
 After entering 2, files with questions will be displayed, select the file whose questions you want to answer.
 After entering the name of the file, the content of the file will be displayed, enter how many questions you want to answer.